rxlisc/webDemo/README.md

 # webDemo
-this is a web demo project
+This is a web demo project to learn javascript from Rosen Lee.